univention/scim-services/docs/architecture/milestone3.md

 - It is more likely to happen for groups than for users.
 - When a "simultaneous" creation happens, it can be detected.
   An automatic conflict resolution is possible, but may not be desirable.
-  My proposal (see "Sequence diagram: UDM 2 SCIM Consumer") is an "optimistic" resolution:
+  My proposal (see "Sequence diagram: UDM 2 SCIM Client") is an "optimistic" resolution:
   When the synchronization code detects an existing object, it updates it.
   Reasoning: Using the same identifier (name) for an object usually means it's the same object.
 - There is a corner case that cannot (and IMHO should not) be solved automatically: